segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ## Import all orders

-With an [annual Littledata Plus plan](https://www.littledata.io/app/enterprise){:target="\_blank"} you can import all Shopify orders and refunds from before you started using Segment, to sync with destinations that support timestamped events (for example, a data warehouse).
+With an [annual Littledata Plus plan](https://www.littledata.io/app/enterprise){:target="_blank"} you can import all Shopify orders and refunds from before you started using Segment, to sync with destinations that support timestamped events (for example, a data warehouse).
 This enables you to build a complete customer history in your chosen destination.

-This data import includse all the [event properties](#event-properties) usually sent with an `Order Completed` event, including the [customer traits](#identify-calls).
+This data import includes all the [event properties](#event-properties) usually sent with an `Order Completed` event, including the [customer traits](#identify-calls).

 ## Advanced settings